Dimension¶

 Name of the BLOCK that contains the entities that make up the dimension picture.

-For AutoCAD this graphical representation is mandatory, else AutoCAD will not open the DXF drawing.
-BricsCAD will render the DIMENSION entity by itself, if the graphical representation is not present, but uses the BLOCK instead of rendering, if it is present.
+For AutoCAD this graphical representation is mandatory, otherwise AutoCAD will not open the DXF document.
+BricsCAD will render the DIMENSION entity by itself, if the graphical representation is not present, but displays the BLOCK content if present.

 Values 0-6 are integer values that represent the dimension type.
 Values 32, 64, and 128 are bit values, which are added to the integer values.